-(was RELB100) God and Human Life
+God and Human Life

-How God confronts human beings-includes the process of Revelation, principles of interpreting Scripture and similarly inspired material, the nature of God and His expectations for humans, and the evaluation of these concepts as presented in Scripture and the classic literature of various religions.
+How God confronts human beings-includes the process of revelation, principles of interpreting Scripture and similarly inspired material, the nature of God and His expectations for humans, and the evaluation of these concepts as presented in Scripture and the classic literature of various religions.
 Fall, Spring, Summer

-God and Human Life Distance education-see content above.
+RELT100 H(3) God and Human Life

+AU/HSI course-see content above.